rtrp/osu-transport/users/woodsdou/index.md

 2. <a name="Woods2018NSEHO"></a>Douglas N. Woods, Thomas A. Brunner, and Todd S. Palmer, "High Order Finite Element *S<sub>N</sub>* Radiation Transport on Meshes with Curved Surfaces", *Nuclear Science and Engineering*, **In Review**.

-3. <a name="WoodsDissertation"></a>Douglas N. Woods, "Discrete Ordinates Radiation Transport using High-Order Finite Element Spatial Discretizations on Meshes with Curved Surfaces", PhD Dissertation **In Review**.
+3. <a name="WoodsDissertation"></a>Douglas N. Woods. *[Discrete Ordinates Radiation Transport using High-Order Finite Element Spatial Discretizations on Meshes with Curved Surfaces](https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/9k41zm092)*, PhD Dissertation, Oregon State University, 2018.

 4. <a name="ANS_DSA"></a>Douglas N. Woods, and Todd S. Palmer, "Diffusion Synthetic Acceleration for High Order *S<sub>N</sub>* Transport on Meshes with Curved Surfaces", *Transactions of the American Nuclear Society*, **116**, 639-642 (2017).